joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Requirements check:**
-A: SSL: yes, full route and automatic cert renewal
+A. SSL: yes, full route and automatic cert renewal
-B: Custom domain: yes, but redirect from apex to www.~ is mandatory.
+B. Custom domain: yes, but redirect from apex to www.~ is mandatory.
-C: Privacy: at front end: yes, no browsing through all files.
+C. Privacy: at front end: yes, no browsing through all files.
 At backend pool: no privacy at keybase dir.
 Bonus:
-D+: Rudendancy: yes, I can work on one 'backend-location', even take it down, everything will sitll be up at the front.
+D.+ Rudendancy: yes, I can work on one 'backend-location', even take it down, everything will sitll be up at the front.

 Cloudflare delivers a lot of bonusses, but it cannot link a domain to a another domainsite like a (reverse) proxy, application gateway or azure frontdoor can.
 Costs: Azure Frontdoor requires 1 routing rule costing 0,61 euro per day.